tradingstrategy-ai/web3-ethereum-defi/README.md

 * Hardhat
 * Truffle
 * Web3j

+Each JSON file has `abi` and `bytecode` keys you need to deploy a contract.

 Just download and embed in your project.
 All compiled source code files are under MIT license.